-May lack the frills or durability of the 22” (see below) like the remote control but covers all the basic features making the Cocoweb 19” light a more affordable yet effective option.
+May lack the frills or durability of the 22” (see below) like the remote control but covers all the basic features making the Cocoweb 19” piano light a more affordable yet effective option.

-High-quality LED Piano lamps and good piano lights are really important, especially if you like playing when it’s dark.
+High-quality Piano lamps and great piano lights are really important, especially if you like playing when it’s dark.

 Get the perfect direction with its fully adjustable swivel neck and 19” shade.
-The LED bulbs last up to 50,000 hours with one charge (plenty of time in the bank) and are perfectly safe for the eyes as they don’t emit harmful rays.
+The light bulbs last up to 50,000 hours with one charge (plenty of time in the bank) and are perfectly safe for the eyes as they don’t emit harmful rays.

 Light can be controlled using the dimmer and has a long enough cord for it to be placed close to you for easy adjustment.
-Buy this one if you want one of the best piano lamps.
+Buy this one if you want the best piano lamp.